james-stevens/pyrar/README.md

 ## A Basic Registry

-PyRar can also run as a basic self-contained registry platform.
-It does **not** support in-bound EPP connections (e.g. from other registrars) or differential pricing, but if you own a TLD, and all you want to do is sell names yourself at a flat price, PyRar will do the job.
+PyRar can also run as a self-contained registry platform.
+It does **not** (yet) support in-bound EPP connections (e.g. from other registrars), but connecting between other PyRar Systems should be available shortly.

 It maintains the TLD in PowerDNS, adding & removing SLDs as they are bought / expire.
 By default TLDs are signed `NSEC3+OptOut KSK+ZSK ECDSA256`.
 This can be reconfigured, or you can pre-create